- Published on

 Problems

 However, after several days of use, I think a single 24" monitor is enough for me to work.
 I found myself rarely looking at the secondary monitor.
-Plus, with the above setup, I've encounter this one specific problem with my browser.
+Plus, with the above setup, I've encountered this one specific problem with my browser.

 In case the video doesn't load, click here.The behavior is annoying because I need to slow the mouse down so that the sidebar can be shown.
-So I think what if I can just turn off the laptop display?
+So I think, what if I can just turn off the laptop display?
 Since, again, I'm now comfortable working with just the external monitor.

 To recap, the goal I wanted to achieve is to: